PortableApps64/PortableApps-ForMacOS64/README.md

 <style type="text/css"> /*<br/><dl><dd><!-- README.md PA-OSX64 -->
- Scroll-down to see main content of README.md, or Press/Tap on "View all of README.md"<b>.</b><br/>
+ Skip this Paragraph or Scroll-down to see main content of <a href="#intro">README.md</a>,<br/> or Press/Tap on "View all of README.md"<b>.</b><br/>
  If this Line/Paragraph/&lt;style>..&lt;/style>-CSS-Block is Shown On This README&#46;md,<br/>
+ Then GitHub
- Then GitHub <a href="https://GitHub.com/github/html-pipeline/blob/master/lib/html/pipeline/sanitization%5Ffilter%2Erb" target="_blank">Disabled</a>
+ <a href="https://GitHub.com/github/html-pipeline/blob/master/lib/html/pipeline/sanitization%5Ffilter%2Erb" target="_blank">Disabled</a>
  Usage Of &lt;style>-CSS HTML Tag/Command for all GitHub users<b>!</b><br/>
  It Appears That, To Support "GitHub-Pages"-Hosting/DEAL$/…/… GitHub,… Disabled<br/>
  CSS, JS, etc Here, & Directing Users To Use "GitHub-Pages" For CSS/JS/etc<b>.</b><br/>
- But We Need Basic-CSS Here, As it(&lt;style>) Helps Developers/Users To Define Simple CSS<br/>
+ But We Need Freedom of Basic-CSS Here, As it(&lt;style>) Helps Developers/Users To<br/>
- To Present/Show Distinct-Contents Distinctly+Accurately<b>.</b><br/>
+ Define Simple CSS To Present/Show Distinct-Contents Distinctly+Accurately<b>.</b><br/>
+ GitHub Already
- GitHub Already <a href="https://GitHub.com/github/html-pipeline/blob/master/lib/html/pipeline/sanitization%5Ffilter%2Erb" target="_blank">Applying</a> Filtering/Restrictions On HTML Commands, So Contact<br/>
+ <a href="https://GitHub.com/github/html-pipeline/blob/master/lib/html/pipeline/sanitization%5Ffilter%2Erb" target="_blank">Applying</a>
+ Filtering/Restrictions On HTML Commands, So Contact<br/>
  GitHub-Support & Request Them To Unblock+Enable Essential Function(s), Tell<br/>
- GitHub-Support To Apply Filtering Also For CSS/JS Commands Inside "&lt;STYLE>"<br/>
+ @github/support To Apply Filtering Also For CSS/JS Commands Inside "&lt;STYLE>"<br/>
  & "&lt;SCRIPT>" Commands<b>,</b> to AtLeast Allow (safer) CSS & JS With Limited/Restricted<br/>
  Functionalities/Abilities, like<b>:</b> Element+Text Coloring, Positioning, Width/Margin/<br/>
  /Padding/Height/etc Controlling, etc,etc<b>.</b><br/>
- We/Devs/Users also need basic PHP support, to include common paragraphs/sections/template/data<br/>
+ We/Devs/Users also need basic PHP or markdown-based-Template support, to repeat/include<br/> common paragraphs/sections/template/data in other files, or else we have to repeat the task<br/>
- in other files, or else we have to edit all for a simple/tiny change.<br/> For This README&#46;md Page, Few Txt/inl/Blk/etc Element’s Style(Look/Appearance/etc)<br/>
+ of editing all files just for a simple/tiny change.<br/> For This README&#46;md Page, Few Txt/inl/Blk/etc Element’s Style(Look/Appearance/etc)<br/>
  OverRiding CSS Rules Are Defined Below<b>:</b></dd></dl>
 BEGIN CSS RULES:<br/> Square Boxes:<br/> */